 As I move over to shield change mechanism, I like what they’ve done here, as well.
 This is the new quick-release-style of shield-change mechanism from AGV.
 What you do is you open it, and now I’m going to pull this piece down, and the shield comes right off.
 It’s that simple.
 I’m actually going to do it on-the-fly.
 I’ve removed my shield; that simple.
 You can see the profile of the shield.
 If I move it inside, you can see our pin lock post, again, for that pin lock lens, and that’s how you get the best form of anti-fog.
 Now I’ve removed it, I might as well show you the eye port.
 The eye port has this big new style rubberized gasket.
 What they’ve done with the eye port is it’s about 9% wider, so you’re getting left-to-right field of view.
 Here is the key feature: I’m putting my shield back on because I want to show it.
 Shield goes on, one pop, comes around on this side, two pops, snap it up.
 There’s my shield; that quick, that easy.
 Think about that in the pit on a race on a change.
 Think about the Isle of Man, what’s that going to mean for riders.
 Again, really, really quick and easy.

 What they’ve done . . .
 I’m going to show you the profile.
 I’m going to go back to my side profile.
 Remember, this helmet is designed to be fit and oriented in that position.
 That’s square for you.
 What they’ve done is they’ve added 15 degrees field of vision.
 Where that comes into play is from center line-up.
 Typically when a racer’s in the tuck, they’re going to have the brow of the helmet getting into their line of sight when they’re in the tuck with the chin on the tank.
 AGV with Rossi, has now added 15 degrees of field of view from the midpoint-up.
 You’re now seeing full cinema view and full peripheral view.
-Dramatic improvement in face shield visibility on the AGV Corsa.
+Dramatic improvement in face shield visibility on the AGV Corsa Helmet.

 As I take the Corsa and I roll it up, you’re going to see the redesigned neck roll.
 Again, aggressive profile; you see it on the chin, on this really aggressive, almost hawked-billed peak.
 Look at the distance, giving you better coverage for your chin, knowing it’s going to be on the tank.
 A rubberized piece, so that’s going to protect the bike but also your sternum if you’re having a crash and put your head down.
 Notice the way that this is cut out along the back.
 This is meant to integrate with the back of your race suit.
 I’ve seen Dainese making race suits now that have more of a mesh along the back of the collar.
-Now they’re taking the Corsa and they’re creating that little scoop so it’s not going to get in the way, and you’re going to have full range of motion, up-down, left-to-right, when you’re in the tuck.
+Now they’re taking Corsa models like the AGV Corsa Sole Luna helmet and they’re creating that little scoop so it’s not going to get in the way, and you’re going to have full range of motion, up-down, left-to-right, when you’re in the tuck.
 I will say that the piece is a little different; they’re almost using a neoprene collar which is different and much more race-oriented.
 This helmet’s got to be setup to be great and quiet year round.
 Remember, on the racetrack they wear ear plugs all the time, they don’t care about quiet.
 This helmet provides a great balance of both quiet and flexibility in the neck roll.
 You can see its one piece as it goes all the way around.